robbrobb/katacoda-scenarios/dwh-influxdb/step1.md

 - start the container `docker start dwh-influxdb`{{execute}}
 - stop the container `docker stop dwh-influxdb`{{execute}}

 The `-p` flag in our run command has exposed the relevant ports of the container to the network.
 That means we can access the InfluxDB GUI via a webbrowser.
-After starting the container, his can be done either by using the tab `InfluxDB` or by using this link https://[[HOST_SUBDOMAIN]]-8086-[[KATACODA_HOST]].environments.katacoda.com/.
+After starting the container, this can be done either by using the tab `InfluxDB` or by using this link https://[[HOST_SUBDOMAIN]]-8086-[[KATACODA_HOST]].environments.katacoda.com/.